FernandoTBarros/discord-faq-bot/README.md

 ```

 # Contribute
-Fell free to contribute forking and sending your PR.
+Feel free to contribute forking and sending your PR.